sigasi/sigasi_insights/content/tech/sigasi_sdk_1.md

 | Preprocessor view         | Show the entire SystemVerilog file after expansion by the preprocessor.                                                                                                                       |
 | Quickfix                  | Suggest and apply fixes for problems that were detected.                                                                                                                                      |

 Despite this vastly reduced barrier to entry, integrating Sigasi LS into a product still requires some effort.
 In the next installments of this blog, we'll zoom in on the consequences of moving to a client/server architecture and we'll explain how to communicate your product layout to the LS.

+Continue to [part 2]({{< ref "tech/sigasi_sdk_2.md">}}) of the series on our SDK.